akshay63/cloud-projects/README.md

-Hello all😊
+## Hello all😊

-Thanks for stopping by.
+Thanks for stopping by.👋

 Have a look at various AWS projects and case studies.
 All are ranges from simple to somewhat intermediate.